ebenh/ngx-mat-tel-input/CONTRIBUTING.md

 ### Running Arbitrary Angular CLI Commands

-To run arbitrary Angular CLI commands, prepend calls to `ng` with `ngx`.
+To run arbitrary Angular CLI commands, prepend calls to `ng` with `npx`.
 For example:

-    $ ngx ng generate component component-name
+    $ npx ng generate component component-name

 > Note: Add `--project ngx-mat-tel-input-test` if you wish to generate a component for the test application.